SSWConsulting/SSW.Rules.Content/rules/how-to-monetize-apps/rule.md

 Most free apps are designed to make money too.
 There are of course exceptions (for example apps created by government departments or agencies, such as the [Service NSW app](https://www.service.nsw.gov.au/service-nsw-mobile-app)), but generally most apps need to generate revenue; even the free ones.
 Free apps and games can still make money, and these are some of the ways that they do so.

 ### Ad revenue
 The most common way for free apps and games to make money is through advertising.
-Ads are shown to users in the app or game, either as banners that are constantly there, or as 'interstitial' ads (ads that appear between levels or interactions and block the rest of the app or game until they are finished).
+Ads are shown to users in the app or game, either as banners that are constantly there, or as interstitial ads (ads that appear between levels or interactions and block the rest of the app or game until they are finished).
 In-app advertising is still a significant revenue stream, but is considered less-professional or less-polished for certain categories of games or apps.
 This might be the right approach for you if:
 * Your app is a mobile or web app (desktop users are less tolerant of in-app ads)
 * Your app has a strong re-use strategy (e.g., 'addictive' games, or diary-like apps that require or support daily use)
 * Your target demographic is less likely to pay to use an app (and less bothered by ads)